jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 Test Subtraction
 *****************

-Since addition works and the next item from the TODO list is test subtraction, I will add a failing test for it
+Since addition works and the next item from the TODO list is ``test subtraction``, I will add a failing test for it

 RED : make it fail
 ===================